PROJECT-Resistance/Resistance-Bot/README.md

 Download and install [Node.js](https://nodejs.org/en/).
 Then [download](https://lordvertice.hopto.org/LordVertice/resistance-bot/-/archive/master/resistance-bot-master.zip) and unzip the sourcecode of this project.
-Now you want to download [this](https://mega.nz/file/qB9ECKrL#2tInDeIXNWZZ9m2jJrfM9rSjnCdnxp8Vm5XAmEnxvyc) template, put it in the same folder as the main.js file, and replace the Discord API token that's inside.
+Now you have to download [this](https://mega.nz/file/qB9ECKrL#2tInDeIXNWZZ9m2jJrfM9rSjnCdnxp8Vm5XAmEnxvyc) template, put it in the root folder of the source code and paste your API token inside, replacing "<token here>" (you have to keep the quotation marks, though).
 After that, you want to enter the following commands:

 ```bash